foxssake/netfox/docs/netfox/tutorials/spawning-and-despawning-in-rollback.md

 The above is called when the node has been inactive so long that it can be safely freed.
 If it is not implemented, `queue_free()` is used as fallback.

+!!!warning
+    It is not recommended to remove nodes from the scene tree during a despawn, and then re-add them during respawn.
+If *RollbackSynchronizer* exits the scene tree, it assumes it's being destroyed.

 ## Requesting a despawn

 To despawn a node, find the [RollbackSynchronizer] or [PredictiveSynchronizer]